Aidan-McNay/fast-robots-docs/docs/lab3.rst

    :width: 40%
    :class: bottompadding

-This also brings an issue of data communication.
-Both ToF sensors have a default I\ :sup:`2`\ C address of ``0x52``.
+Both ToF sensors have a
+default I\ :sup:`2`\ C address of ``0x52``.
 If we attempt to communicate, both will see thie address as theirs and attempt to respond appropriately, causing a bus collision.
-However, their address is programmable; we can therefore use the ``XSHUT`` pin of one to turn it off, change the address of the other, and use the independent addresses from then on.
+However, their address is programmable; we can therefore use the ``XSHUT`` pin to turn off one and change the address of the other to avoid collisions.

 Finally, the ToF sensors are more position-dependent than the IMU; I accordingly chose to use the long QWIIC cables for these to leave them